TosbackCgusBridge-Bot/CGUs-versions/Barneys/Privacy Policy.md

 Protecting your online order information on Barneys.com is very important to us.
 In our shopping checkout process, we use Secure Socket Layering (SSL), the industry-standard encryption technology that ensures the safety and security of your online order.
 When the letters "http" in the URL address change to "https," the "s" indicates you are in a secure area employing SSL.

 Making a credit card purchase is just as safe on our web site as it is by telephone.
 But if you prefer to order merchandise from the website by phone, call toll-free 1-888-222-7639.
-Our customer service associates are available, Monday - Saturday, 9.00am - 12.00am, and Sunday 10.00am - 11.00pm, EST.
+Our customer service associates are available, Monday - Friday, 9.00am - 9.00pm, and Saturday - Sunday 11:30am - 8.00pm, ET.

 Privacy Policy